 - If you can find a dishwashable stem, that’s a plus.

-Answer: If you have a favorite wine, it might be worthwhile to invest in a set of stems appropriate to that type of wine.
+And if you have a favorite wine, it might be worthwhile to invest in a set of stems appropriate to that type of wine.
 If, on the other hand, you enjoy a wide variety of wines, you are better off with a set each of white wine and red wine stems, and a set of sparkling wine/champagne flutes.
 The white and red stems are similarly designed, with the red one being slightly larger.
 The sparkling wine/champagne flute is long and narrow for optimal concentration of the bubbles.
+If you can’t afford flutes, sparkling wine and champagne taste great out of white wine glasses too.

-Answer: Stemless glasses are great for those of you concerned about fragility and breakage.
+Stemless glasses are great if you’re concerned about fragility and breakage.
 The down side is that your fingers touch the glass, adding unwanted spots and changing the wine’s temperature.

 Video about Wine Glasses